oscar10-wq/SP500_Regime_detection/presentation/project_methodology_results.md

 ## Main Conclusion

-Across descriptive, causal, structural, and predictive analyses, the project consistently finds that Fed rate hikes are **not the main immediate trigger** of S&P 500 bear regimes.
+Across descriptive and predictive analyses, the project consistently finds that Fed rate hikes are **not the main immediate trigger** of S&P 500 bear regimes.

 The strongest short-horizon signals come from market momentum and volatility features such as `SPX_RSI`, `SPX_ROC`, `SPX_MACDH`, and `VIX_Close`.
 The raw Fed Funds Rate has near-zero correlation with regime and ranks last (11/11) in the baseline logistic regression.